PostIdentity/mcp-server/README.md

 - **Free Trial:** 5 credits on signup
 - **Generation:** 1 credit per post
+- **Refinements:** 1 credit per refinement
 - **Referrals:** 5 credits per referral (for both users)
 - **Pricing:** Starting at $5 for 15 credits

 [Buy credits →](https://postidentity.com/credits)

+## Refinement Features

+Refine your generated posts with these options:

+- **regenerate**: Generate a completely new version
+- **shorter**: Reduce length by ~40% while keeping the message
+- **longer**: Add more detail and context
+- **style_adjust**: Apply a single predefined tone change (more casual, formal, humor, etc.)
+- **refine**: Apply any custom feedback, mixed instructions, or specific edits

+**How It Works:** Your AI assistant automatically chooses the right refinement type based on your natural language request:
+- "Make it shorter" → `shorter`
+- "Add more humor" → `style_adjust: add_humor`
+- "Make it more direct and remove em dashes" → `refine` (custom feedback for mixed instructions)
+- "Try again" → `regenerate`

+**Note:** In the MCP server, all refinements cost 1 credit.
+The web app at [postidentity.com](https://postidentity.com) offers the first 3 refinements free per session.

 ## Links